Analysis | How Do We Cover Iran Better in the News? Include More Iranians

 For the past week, Iran has dominated the news cycle.
 There has been a spate of media panels discussing what this means for Americans and our presence in the Middle East, and social media went rogue declaring this as the beginning of World War III.
 But while the news has been heavily centered on foreign policy in Iran and what it means for its people along with Americans, there has been a noticeable void in the conversation: the voice of Iranians who could give historical and cultural perspectives of the conflict.

-Even one of the more prominent voices on Iranian coverage for Iranian-Americans – Voice of America – is sorely lacking with using Iranian voices (though, as The Intercept reported, the coverage has as of late become more partisan than in previous years).
+Even one of the more prominent voices on Iranian coverage for Iranian-Americans—Voice of America—is sorely lacking in using Iranian voices (though, as The Intercept reported, the coverage has as of late become more partisan than in previous years).

-So, instead of trying to understand why people in Iran — even those who loathed the current government — were gathering for Soleimani’s funeral, some outlets reported on Iranian-Americans’ perceptions, almost monolithically, as celebrating Soleimani’s death.
-Instead of news hosts giving a historically nuanced picture of America’s long-established, yet underreported, interference in Iran’s independence — starting with a CIA-backed coup in the ’50s — there were those who offered only a cursory analysis of the U.S.-Iran conflict.
+So, instead of trying to understand why people in Iran—even those who loathed the current government—were gathering for Soleimani’s funeral, some outlets reported on Iranian-Americans’ perceptions, almost monolithically, as celebrating Soleimani’s death.
+Instead of news hosts giving a historically nuanced picture of America’s long-established, yet underreported, interference in Iran’s independence—starting with a CIA-backed coup in the ’50s—there were those who offered only a cursory analysis of the U.S.-Iran conflict.

 And since protests erupted after Iranian officials admitted to downing a passenger jet the night of a retaliatory missile strike on American bases in Iraq, there’s been even more confusion on Iranians’ perceptions.
 Many pundits wondered how citizens mourned a military leader’s assassination one day, then denounced their own government the next.